Anthrocon: Fernando's Café

-Since the convention's presence in Pittsburgh, Fernando's Café, a fast food restaurant located near the Westin Convention Center, is one of many restaurants that cater to furries during Anthrocon weekend.
+Since the convention's presence in Pittsburgh, Fernando's Café, a fast food restaurant located near Westin Convention Center Pittsburgh, is one of several restaurants that cater to furries during Anthrocon weekend.
 However, in 2012, Fernando DeCarvalho, the owner of the restaurant, called Conway informing him that he had gone into debt as a result of the Great Recession.
-In response, Conway initiated a fundraising campaign which resulted in the restaurant receiving $20,000, a move the Huffington Post says would "alleviate some of [DeCarvalho's] debt and allow him to keep his doors open long enough for one last Anthrocon."
+In response, Conway initiated a fundraising campaign which resulted in the restaurant receiving $20,000, a move HuffPost reports would "alleviate some of [DeCarvalho's] debt and allow him to keep his doors open long enough for one last Anthrocon."
+The cafe has since switched ownership, and names, but still schedules unique offerings.

 Typical programming and events

 There are areas open most of the day to accommodate sales by Dealers and Artists as well as an area to congregate and socialize.

 Anthrocon provides a number of specialized 'tracks' of programming with similar furry based themes and scheduled 'events'.

 The programming tracks involve discussions and work groups focused on the application of furry in Art, Comedy and Improv, Computer Gaming, Costuming (Fursuits), Music, Puppetry, Role-Playing (both gaming and real-life), and Writing.

 Scheduled events that take place have included a Charity Auction, Masquerade, Fursuit Parade, nightly dances, Art Show Auctions, and special presentations by Uncle Kage and "2 the Ranting Gryphon".

-Every year the convention has several Guests of Honor – prominent individuals who are compensated for their attendance and travel expenses.
+Every year the convention has several Guests of Honor, who are prominent individuals who are compensated for their attendance and travel expenses.
 Past Guests of Honor at Anthrocon have included Rob Paulsen and Mark Evanier.